 Living Roots Ecovillage, nestled amidst the corn, soybean and beef farms of southern Indiana, stands out.
-It's a place that draws people from around the country to learn how live a life of responsible and sustainable farming in an era when that isn't the norm.
-The Ecovillage, which sustains itself by selling organic produce and meat at farmers markets and restaurants as well as through Community Supported Agriculture, is more than just a farm.
+It's a place that draws people from around the country to learn how to live a life of responsible and sustainable farming in an place where that isn't the norm.
+The Ecovillage, which sustains itself by selling organic produce and meat at farmers markets and to restaurants as well as through Community Supported Agriculture, is more than just a farm.
 The apprentices, who stay anywhere from a week to years, become a family who take care of each other and the earth.

 Saddled with a harvesting bag, Rae Hillen of Greensboro, N.C., picks green beans for market before dinner on July 24, 2015 at Living Roots Ecovillage in French Lick, Ind..
 Rae, a summer apprentice at the farm, has an affinity for herbs and plans to go to school to learn more about their use.
-Located amidst a sea of large corn and soybean farms in Indiana, the Ecovillage in unique in focusing on raising food and animals sustainably.
+Surrounded by factory farms in Indiana, the Ecovillage is unique in focusing on raising food and animals sustainably.

 Assistant farm manager Chris Jarrett of Raleigh, N.C., left, and apprentice Sam Stone of Richmond pick zucchini for market on August 28.